Fast Computation of Genome-Metagenome Interaction Effects: Method

 \subsubsection{Assigning weights to the groups {(\ref{step:b})}}

-To keep track of the tree structure, we may integrate an additional measure quantifying the quality of the groups on two successive levels.
+To keep track of the tree structure, an additional measure may be included to quantify the loss of information between two successive levels.
 More specifically, for a tree structure of height $H$ and for $1 \leq h \leq H-1$, we define $s_h$ as the gap between heights $h$ and $h-1$.
-Following the lines of \cite{Grimonprez:2016} for the Multi-Layer Group-Lasso, we define this quantity as $\displaystyle{\rho_h = 1 / \sqrt{s_h}}$.
+Using a similar methodology to \cite{Grimonprez:2016} for the multi-layer group Lasso, we define this quantity as $\displaystyle{\rho_h = 1 / \sqrt{s_h}}$.
 The process is shown in Figure~\ref{fig:p-h:original} and~\ref{fig:p-h:expanded}.